 We will use an example case where a store serves breakfast and lunch via table service and pickup modes and not delivery.
 We also assume that the same store serves dinner via delivery at address mode but not the other two modes.

-With this case, we can create two schedules for the store.
+In this case, we can create two schedules for the store.
 We will call the first schedule “Brunch” and the second one “Take away dinner” so it is easy for you to follow.

 Setting the ordering times for a certain delivery mode is equivalent to picking the relevant schedule to control ordering.
 This happens in the same way we selected a general opening times schedule.

-You can skip setting the ordering times per mode if you want to receive orders for all delivery modes when the store is open.
+- You can skip setting the ordering times per mode if you want to receive orders for all delivery modes when the store is open

 Create two schedules for one day